 In addition to the German country report, the results will be included in joint analyses of the DACH region in coordination with the project teams in Austria and Switzerland, as well as in the global comparison.
 The Ludwig-Maximilians-Universität München is responsible for the international coordination.

 The survey focuses on how journalists deal with risks and uncertainties in a media world that is characterised by constant political, economic, technological and cultural change.
 We focus on seven key areas: editorial autonomy, perceived influences on journalism, journalistic roles, journalistic epistemologies, professional ethics, safety of journalists and working conditions in journalism.
 For the first time since 2015, we also collect important key figures on the journalistic profession.

-In order to enable a comparison between countries, the survey is based on a uniform methodological design.
+In order to enable a comparison between countries, the survey was based on a uniform methodological design.
 It includes a common questionnaire as well as instructions on defining the populations, sampling, conducting the data collection and collecting and processing survey data.
-Participants are drawn in a two-stage stratified random sample and then contacted by the survey institute.
+Participants were drawn in a two-stage stratified random sample and then contacted by the survey institute.

 Photo by Markus Spiske